 Treating Abdominal Aortic Aneurysm in Evansville, IN

 Surgery isn’t always the first form of treatment for this condition.
-Instead, your surgeon may recommend using screenings to monitor the size and growth of your aneurysm.
+Instead, your surgeon may recommend using abdominal aortic aneurysm screenings to monitor the size and growth of your aneurysm.
 We perform these screenings in our ICAVL-accredited vascular lab using sound waves from abdominal ultrasounds.

 Regular screenings allow us to provide long-term care and to work closely with your primary care physician.
 Together, we can determine if and when surgery may be necessary.